metacurrency/ceptr-org/whitepapers/Holochains.md

 ## ABSTRACT

-## Introduction (Background Situation/Problem and brief mention of Solution)
+# Introduction (Background Situation/Problem and brief mention of Solution)
+The pervasive presence of networks provides a substrate rapidly enabling forms of computers and computing An increasing amount of computing is done from lightweight devices like smartphones and Chromebooks which expect to keep much of their data "in the cloud."
+So far this has largely kept to old assumption of centralized ownership and control by means parking your data with a centralized provider like Google, or X, or Y.
+However, with the advent of Bitcoin, a new ecosystem of decentralized cryptographic computing has rapidly emerged transforming data and computing such that it can be "held" by the network itself, without centralized authority.

+Monolithic
+Distributed computing
+Holochains model identity, autonomy, data integrity, consensus, byzantine fault tolerance as closely as possible to what we observe in the real world (outside of computers)
+Optimized for autonomy, ecosystem diversity, evolution, niche functions Rules for engagement (encoded validators of agreements) are constructed and operate at scales that correspond with real world social agreeement

+We seek to build distributed computing that is flexible and effiecient enough for distributed applications to outperform centralized ones
+Exciting growth, collaboration, interoperability in the blockchain community and ecosystem - bitcoin, Ethereum, Tendermint, ErisDB, IPFS, etc.
+But the blockchain ecosystem has largely been built on some starting assumptions which may have made sense for creating digital anonymous cash, but can be crippling for scalability and creating social coherence.

+Some dicey assumptions behind (distributed) computing and blockchain Data objectivity - Treating information as if it is exists.
+Like a physical object sitting there.
+Like it has an "is-ness" rather than that it is simply informaiton from a particular vantage point
+Absolute Frame - As if there IS a correct truth about data and/or time sequence, and consensus should converge on this truth Blockchain's don't record a universal ordering of events -- they manufacture a single authoritative ordering of events, by stringing together local vantage points into a global record that has passed validation rules.
+Loss of resolution.
+Computing global consensus on interactions which could be structured to only require local consensus.
+Using this approach to build shared data which has reliable data integrity and provenance,

+Distributed computing has been advancing rapidly with innovation and collaboration around the blockchain ecosystem.

+Amidst the components of
-Innovation in components needed for more widespread and effective decentralized computing and coordination.
+Rapid innovation and widespread collaboration is happening in components needed for more widespread and effective decentralized computing and coordination.
 Yet there are fundamental processing bottlenecks in the global consensus needed  for blockchain ledgers, Proof of Work is not scalable and is wasteful of electricity and computing resources.
 Proof of Stake embodies the same Pareto Effects that skew wealth imbalances in national currencies concentrating power and wealth over time.

-Distributed computing capacities have certainly expanded with virtualizion in cloud services and other clusters of computers.
+Distributed computing capacities have certainly expanded with virtualization in cloud services and other clusters of computers.
 Yet generalized, large-scale distributed computing still seems to be out reach.
 Although Ethereum has made solid headway in reaching some scale, there is much farther to go for ...

 DHT "backed" by many parallel signed chains for data provenance.
 Signed chains provide non-repudiable versioning and accountability for local vantage point